Broken But Beautiful: Plot

-Story of Veer and Sameera

 Season 1

-Broken But Beautiful season 1 is Veer and Sameera's story, where their hearts were left broken.
 Veer lost his wife Alina in a road accident 3 years ago but still hasn't been able to cope.
 Veer begins to hallucinate Alina and talks to her in his imagination.
 Alina's sister, Ishanvi and her husband Adil are motivating him to move on in his life and try to spend time with him.
 Due to unavoidable circumstances, Veer has to buy his cousin Kartik's house.
 Kartik broke up with his girlfriend Sameera 8 months ago and moved on to date Ananya.
 Sameera has been unable to forget Kartik and stalks him everywhere, unable to move on.
 Since the house belonged to Kartik and Sameera, Veer needs Sameera's signatures on the sale papers.
 When she signs the papers, Veer promises her to let her speak to Kartik one last time.

 Veer and Sameera come up with a plan and pretend they are together to make Kartik jealous.
 The show then revolves around the budding relationship between Sameera and Veer.